10 Things Changing About the Future of Work

 Mike Haberman | HR| By

 Writing about the future I tend to focus on the workers and the nature of jobs.
 But as work is changed by the future so will the nature of the workplace change.
-I came across an interesting article in StationaryNews.com.au that described how furniture in the office is going to change in order to meet the demands of how the nature of work is going to change.
+I came across an interesting article in StationaryNews.com.au that described how interior office fit-outs are going to change in order to meet the demands of how the nature of work is going to change.
 Their list of ten things that are going to change is a good reflection of the changing nature of work.
 Here is their list.

 Ten things changing the future of work

 As a result of the fact that more and more businesses are trying to create a culture of collaboration furniture designers are emphasizing modular desks that can be moved and hooked together to facilitate that collaborative effort.

 #2 Everyone gets their hands dirty